MintMCP

 • Flexible implementation: Adapt the deployment to internal architecture requirements

-The MIT license reduces software licensing restrictions, though infrastructure, maintenance, and support costs remain the customer's responsibility.
+The open-source model can reduce software licensing restrictions, though infrastructure, maintenance, and support costs remain the customer's responsibility.

 Architectural Philosophy